dstjacques/tablefilter.js/README.md

-For example this tablefilter object will enable case insensitive filtering on tables having the class "someClass":
+For example this tablefilter object will enable case insensitive filtering on tables having the class "someClass" and will refilter every 2000ms in case data is dynamically changing: